 • Hypertrophic (erosive).

 According to localization - lesions of the proximal (central) and distal parts of the duodenum.
-Manifested by multiple clinical types:
+Manifests itself in multiple clinical forms:

 • gastritis-like;